data-addict-com/data-addict-com.github.io/_posts/2021-08-26-retrieve-datas-from-postgresql-to-google-sheets-with-heroku-for-free.md

 {% endhighlight %}

 ### Test your Heroku App
 On the up right corner of your Heroku App Dashboard, click on Open app.
 If the Hello World statement is displayed, your app is running.
-Try now to go to `<YOUR-HEROKU-APP>.herokuapp.com/<YOUR-DB-HOST>/<YOUR-SELECT-STATEMENT>` and see the datas displaying as JSON object.
+Try now to go to `<YOUR-HEROKU-APP>.herokuapp.com/<YOUR-DB-HOST>/<YOUR-SELECT-STATEMENT>` and see the data displaying as JSON object.

-## 5. Fetch datas into Google Sheets
+## 5. Fetch data into Google Sheets
 ### Create the Spreadsheet
 Go to [drive.google.com](drive.google.com) and create a new Google Sheet file.
 This will lead you to a new tab.
 Rename the file to whatever you want.
 Name the first sheet with the same name as your target table.
 In my case, I will name it `conv`.
 Open a new tab for the next and very last step.